 LECTURE REVIEW SESSIONS: At the end of each section and prior to the examination for that section, voluntary reviews will be conducted by lecturing faculty in Tobin Hall (LH 190).
 Students having difficulty with the material are encouraged to contact individual faculty.
 One major mistake students make is that they fail to utilize their faculty in mastering difficult concepts.
-The primary focus should be on learning, not just passing exams.
-Students can evaluate their own understanding of the material by their ability (or lack of ability) to verbally explain physiological concepts to their peers.
+Students can evaluate their own understanding of the material by their ability to verbally explain physiological concepts to their peers.